araneforseti/janky-api/README.md

 API with problems useful for practicing QA or testing QA tools against.
 This uses a redis server as a data backend.

+This API requires ruby and was built for v2.2

 To build: bundle install

 To run: /scripts/start_local.sh